MTuu/terribleOverlay/README.md

 # terribleOverlay
-A terrible overlay for FFXIV
+A terrible overlay for FFXIV, based on the MiniParse, from the [OverlayPlugin](https://github.com/ngld/OverlayPlugin)